Evavic44/jQuery-Smooth-Scroll/readme.md

 ### This is a simple illustration website to explain how smooth scrolling works and looks like.

-Copy this script tag in html page to use:
+Copy this script tag and paste in html page to use:

 ```js
 <script src="https://code.jquery.com/jquery-3.5.1.min.js"